4chang/hello-world/README.md

 ===========

 initiation rite?
-4chang who is actually koolkat but the name was nabbed!
-I'm really digging the octopuss mascot.
+4chang who wanted to be koolkat but the name was nabbed! i'm really digging the octopuss mascot. this will be my ideas HQ and practice ground.